One-Nexus/Synergy/README.md

 #### Parameter - `els`

-The `els` parameter is either a single HTML Element or a NodeList.
+The `els` parameter can either be a single HTML Element, a NodeList, or a string.
 If a NodeList is passed, the callback function will iterate on each element in the NodeList.
+To match all elements of a specific module, pass the module name as a string.
+A DOM query selector can also be passed as a string.

 ##### Examples